RCIC-UCI-Public/rcs3-docs/docs/source/installation/sysadmin.rst

    **cd $RCS3_ROOT**
    **git clone https://github.com/RCIC-UCI-Public/rcs3**

-Please see :ref:`more details of folder structure<cloudadmin clone>` in the cloudadmin guide
+Please see :ref:`more details of folder structure<cloudadmin clone>` in the :silver:`cloudadmin` guide.

 3. Copy your Organization's aws-settings.yaml
 ---------------------------------------------